-Since 2012, 18 Principle Investigators received an ERC Grant in Turkish host institutions.
+Since 2012, 21 Principle Investigators received an ERC Grant in Turkish host institutions.
 However, this number does not represent the true potential of Turkey when the number of mostly cited publications, the total number of publications, the R&D expenditure in GDP and the number of full time equivalent researchers are considered.
 In this regard, TÜBİTAK International Cooperation Department took important steps to increase the number of ERC grants in Turkey.
 TÜBİTAK support and award programmes (namely ERC Principle Investigator Development Programme, ERC Award Programme, ERC Above Threshold Award Programme and ERC Transfer Award Programme) are designed to help researchers develop their project proposals and to intensify their stay in Turkish host institutions.
-In addition to these incentives, TÜBİTAK is constructing a framework to fund the highly scored but not funded ERC projects proposals nationally for a short time to increase the success of Principal Investigators in the ERC competition as well as providing a top-up funding for already funded ERC Grants.
+In addition to these incentives, the new funding mechanism (BIDEB 2247-B) to fund the highly scored but not funded ERC projects proposals is now open for applications.

 Why researchers in Turkey should apply to ERC?